Frequently Asked Questions

 Undercroft works hard to develop close relationships with families.
 Parents have many opportunities to get to know their child’s guides well and participate in a variety of class, level and school-wide activities throughout the year.
 Social gatherings allow families to get to know other families in their child’s class.
 Parent education events are hosted throughout the year to help parents understand the Montessori approach and curriculum.
 School-wide events, like Fall Festival, Folks’ Day, and our All School Picnic and Concert are great occasions for families to enjoy at school.
 There are many opportunities for parents to volunteer, and the Community Building Committee (similar to a PTO) organizes activities and volunteers throughout the year.
 As a non-profit organization with a governing Board of Directors, parents are members of the organization, and as such, are welcome to attend Board meetings and participate in annual elections of the directors.

 Guides send weekly email updates, with highlights about what is happening in the class.
-Class webpages are updated with pictures helping parents get a glimpse of the activity taking place in the classroom.
-Parent/guide conferences are scheduled twice a year, at which time progress reports and standardized test results are shared.
+Photos are posted in the school record keeping system, helping parents get a glimpse of the activity taking place in the classroom.
+Parent/guide conferences are schedule twice a year, and progress reports and standardized test results are shared twice a year.
 In addition, school-wide communication includes weekly email updates; quarterly newsletters, flyers and announcements delivered via children’s take home bags, and the parent portal on our website.